Sacred Voices is a Denver-based, BIPOC+, youth-focused organization that was founded in 2004.

 Astin Lopez is a musician, writer, worker, and sound engineer currently living in Denver, Colorado.
 He has a BS in Music from the University of Colorado Denver.
 His music is focused on isolation, depression, and the struggles of modern society.
 He is the Director of Media for Sacred Voices.
-He produces and organizes all of Sacred Voices' Open Mics, as well as manages Sacred Voices' online presence.
-Astin is also a freelance songwriter and audio technician writing music for local shows such as Circus Foundry and providing audio expertise to Abiding Hope Church.
+He produces and organizes all of Sacred Voices' Open Mics.
+Astin is also a freelance songwriter and audio technician writing music for local shows such as Circus Foundry and providing audio expertise to Good Shepherd Presbyterian Church.

 Briannah Hill, a.k.a ArtsyQ, identifies as a Blaqueer [Black & Queer] Nonbinary individual.
 They are a poet, storyteller, and workshop facilitator, from Denver, CO.
 They are the Director of Programs for Sacred Voices.
 They manage, curate, and facilitate all the workshops and events for Sacred Voices.

 When they aren't performing, ArtsyQ is a community organizer, educator, and social activist for Black Trans and Blaqueer peoples.

 Meet The Board